UPMC Consumer Advantage offers a variety of spending and reimbursement account options. Learn what each account option offers and how they differ.

 - Dependent care reimbursement accounts

-Offering spending accounts to your employees can be an effective way to contain health costs for both your business and your employees.
+Offering spending accounts to your employees can be an effective way to help contain health costs for both your business and your employees.
+These accounts have annual maximums that are subject to change by the IRS.
 Learn about the many options available to groups of all sizes.

 Employees can use their tax-free savings to pay for qualified out-of-pocket health care expenses such as pharmacy and office visit copayments.
 As the employer, you don’t pay payroll taxes on the savings your employees accumulate.